omniosorg/omniosorg.github.io/_docs/info/bhyve_kvm_brand.md

 ```

 2. Now select Boot Maintenance Manager from the Bhyve boot screen
-# select Boot From File from the next screen
+3. select Boot From File from the next screen
-# at the folloewing screen select the single <EFI> option
+4. at the following screen select the single `<EFI>` option
-# Then select <debian>
+5. Then select `<debian>`
-# Finally select grubx64.efi from the last screen and your guest OS will boot
+6. Finally, select grubx64.efi from the last screen and your guest OS will boot
-# The last step to make this permanent is to issue the following command to put
+7. The last step to make this permanent is to issue the following command to put
 the UEFI boot code into the right place for subsequent boots to be automatic

 ```terminal